azukiapp/azk/docs/content/en/adding-services/ngrok.md

 ![ngrok's neat web interface](../resources/images/azk-services-5.png)

-Awesome, ngrok is working and we can already check it's admin interface that lets us analyze and replay connections.
+Awesome, ngrok is working and we can already check its admin interface that lets us analyze and replay connections.
 One thing we still can't do is actually see our URL that ngrok created for us as a public endpoint.
 So let's fix that.

 First of all, create a new folder called "logs" in your project directory: